smsharma/smsharma.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi!
 I'm currently an IAIFI Fellow at the [NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI)](https://iaifi.org/), affiliated with MIT and Harvard.

-**In 2025, I will be starting as Assistant Professor of Computing & Data Sciences and Physics at [Boston University](https://www.bu.edu/cds-faculty/).**
+**In July 2025, I will be starting as Assistant Professor of Computing & Data Sciences and Physics at [Boston University](https://www.bu.edu/cds-faculty/).**

 My pronouns are he/him.